LoginRadius/html5-sdk/README.md

 <h6 id="OneTouchLoginByPhone-post-"> One Touch Login by Phone (POST)</h6>
- This API is used to send one time password to a given phone number for a frictionless login/registration.
+ This API is used to send one-time password to a given phone number for a frictionless login/registration.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/one-touch-login/one-touch-login-by-phone-captcha/)